eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Laryngology

 A broad spectrum of clinical presentations exists.
 Patients may report hoarseness, increased effort, fatigue, pain, and soreness with voice use.
 Singers commonly report abrupt loss of voice or break at a certain pitch.
 Generally, patients with intracordal lesions have dysphonia that becomes more severe with use.
 They may also describe periods of aphonia following vocal overuse.
 Sometimes a vocal fold cyst can affect only the singing voice and not the speaking voice or have little or no effect on voice quality.
 In the latter situation, no indication exists for treatment.
 However, for a patient to have a normal speaking and singing voice is not unusual, and a patient may be able to perform.
 When a patient reports complete aphonia, a significant functional component can be expected.
 Cysts rarely cause symptoms of stridor, aspiration, globus sensation, or dysphagia.

-Patients may be hoarse or may have normal speaking voices.
+Patients may be hoarse or may have a normal speaking voice.
 Patients in the latter group often exhibit difficulty with the singing voice, including decreased range, easy fatigability, strain, and periods of aphonia associated with heavy voice use.
 Diplophonia, or the production of two simultaneous tones, is also observed at higher pitches.
 Singers may exhibit an abrupt break at a specific frequency.
 In addition, maladaptive compensation patterns may be present (secondary muscle tension dysphonia).

 On indirect laryngoscopy, a cyst may appear as a fullness in the fold or simply as a lucent outline visible under the mucosal cover.
 An intracordal mass must be suspected in a dysphonic patient when no obvious lesion is found on indirect laryngoscopy.
-Video stroboscopy is essential to making the diagnosis of a cyst.
+Videostroboscopy is essential to making the diagnosis of a cyst.
 The mucosal wave overlying the cyst is decreased or absent in comparison with the opposite cord.

 Indications

 Surgery is reserved for patients with lesions that demonstrate no significant vocal symptom reversibility with exhaustive medical and speech therapy or for patients in whom the diagnosis is uncertain.
 Medical therapy consists of reversing or eliminating irritants and inflammatory conditions such as allergy and reflux laryngitis and maintaining good vocal hygiene.
-Speech therapy consists of reducing abusive behaviors, improving vocal efficiency, and modifying vocal habits to maximize rest and recovery time (see the eMedicine article Voice Therapy).
+Speech therapy consists of reducing abusive behaviors, improving vocal efficiency, and modifying vocal habits to maximize rest and recovery time (see the Medscape Reference article Voice Therapy).

 In singers, surgery is indicated when the accustomed performance style or required schedule cannot be maintained, for recurrent disabling periods of dysphonia, or for intolerable vocal strain and fatigue.
 These requirements must be assessed on an individual basis since some performers are able to sing infrequently enough to prevent significant problems.